MicrosoftDocs/memdocs/sccm/develop/core/understand/sqlviews/hardware-inventory-views-configuration-manager.md

 ### v_GS_SYSTEM_CONSOLE_USAGE

 Lists all system console usage information for Configuration Manager clients found through Asset Intelligence by polling the Windows System Security Event Log.
-The view is also listed and described in the [Asset Intelligence Views in Configuration Manager](asset-intelligence-views-configuration-manager.md) topic.
+The view is also listed and described in the [Asset intelligence views in Configuration Manager](asset-intelligence-views-configuration-manager.md) topic.
 The view can be joined with other views by using the **ResourceID** column.

 ### v_GS_SYSTEM_CONSOLE_USAGE_MAXGROUP

 Lists all system console usage information for Configuration Manager clients found through Asset Intelligence by polling the Windows System Security Event Log.
 This view contains a subset of information from the **v_GS_SYSTEM_CONSOLE_USAGE** view.
-The view is also listed and described in the [Asset Intelligence Views in Configuration Manager](asset-intelligence-views-configuration-manager.md) topic.
+The view is also listed and described in the [Asset intelligence views in Configuration Manager](asset-intelligence-views-configuration-manager.md) topic.
 The view can be joined with other views by using the **ResourceID** column.

 ### v_GS_SYSTEM_CONSOLE_USER

 Lists all system console user information for Configuration Manager clients found through Asset Intelligence by polling the Windows System Security Event Log.
-The view is also listed and described in the [Asset Intelligence Views in Configuration Manager](asset-intelligence-views-configuration-manager.md) topic.
+The view is also listed and described in the [Asset intelligence views in Configuration Manager](asset-intelligence-views-configuration-manager.md) topic.
 The view can be joined with other views by using the **ResourceID** column.

 ### v_GS_SYSTEM_DEVICES